 9. Not Segmenting Leads – Most companies have a handful of ideal clients.
 These clients do not all need or want the same information from you.
 As leads come in, they need to be segmented based on their demographics, personas, downloads they’ve requested, and where they are in the buying process.

 Setting up your company website to generate leads is simply the first step in increasing income through the Internet.
 Lead management is just as important, if not more so, than collecting visitor information.
+Nothing is impossible once you have learned how to deal with leads – from increasing the food maniacs loyalty to converting mortgage leads into clients.
 To make the most of your lead generation plans, consider these 9 mistakes and take appropriate action to make sure they are fixed.